o3de/o3de.org/content/docs/userguide/fbx/import/export-actors-motons.md

 ---
-description: ' See the best practices for exporting skinned meshes for actors for the &animation-editor; in &ALYlong;. '
+description: ' See the best practices for exporting skinned meshes for actors for the Animation Editor in Amazon Lumberyard. '
 title: Exporting Actors and Motions
 ---
 # Exporting Actors and Motions {#char-fbx-importer-export-actors-motons}